What is 1-By Design’s mission?

-The costs per dog can be are approximately $75,000 to $100,000 to breed, raise, train and match a dog, as well as to support the team throughout their lifetime together.
+The costs per dog are approximately $75,000 to $100,000 to breed, raise, train and match a dog, as well as to support the team throughout their lifetime together.

 Can blind or visually impaired people sail?

 Yes.
-Blind Sailing International started a class of Fleet racing which provided visually impaired sailors with a level playing field where lack of sight is no longer a disadvantage.
-Generally, these sailors race on keel boats, anything from 22 ft to 30 ft. racing in teams of four people, two visually impaired and two sighted.
+Blind Sailing International (BSI) started a class of Fleet racing which provides visually impaired sailors with a level playing field where lack of sight is no longer a disadvantage.
+Generally, these sailors race on keel boats, anything from 22 foot to 30 foot and race in teams of four people, two visually impaired and two sighted.